 It is recommended that copper tubing to BS 2871 Part 1 is used in conjunction with soldered capillary joints.
 Where possible pipes should have a gradient to ensure air is carried naturally to air release points and that water flows naturally to drain cocks.
-Except where providing useful heat, pipes should be insulated to avoid heat loss and in particular to avoid the possibility of freezing.
-Particular attention should be paid to pipes passing through ventilated areas such as under floors, loft space and void areas.
+Except where providing useful heat, pipes should be insulated to avoid heat loss and in particular to avoid the possibility of

-BS 5440 PART 1 FLUES BS 5440 PART 2 FLUES & VENTILATION BS 5449 PART 1 FORCED CIRCULATION HOT WATER SYSTEMS BS 5546 INSTALLATION OF GAS HOT WATER SUPPLIES FOR DOMESTIC PURPOSES BS 6798 INSTALLATION OF BOILERS OF RATED INPUT NOT EXCEEDING 60kW BS 6891 LOW PRESSURE INSTALLATION PIPES BS 7074 PART 1 APPLICATION, SELECTION, AND INSTALLTION OF EXPANSION VESSELS AND ANCIL- LARY EQUIPMENT FOR SEALED WATER SYSTEMS
+BS 5440 PART 1 FLUES BS 5440 PART 2 FLUES & VENTILATION BS 5449 PART 1 FORCED CIRCULATION HOT WATER SYSTEMS BS 5546 INSTALLATION OF GAS HOT WATER SUPPLIES FOR DOMESTIC PURPOSES BS 6798 INSTALLATION OF BOILERS OF RATED INPUT NOT EXCEEDING 60kW BS 6891 LOW PRESSURE INSTALLATION PIPES BS 7074 PART 1 APPLICATION, SELECTION, AND INSTALLTION OF EXPANSION VESSELS AND DS /U/4 PARTT ANCILLARY EQUIPMENT FOR SEALED WATER SYSTEMS

 When an appliance is installed in a room or internal space containing a bath or shower, the appliance or any control pertaining to it must not be within reach of a person using the bath or shower.
-The location chosen for the appliance must permit the provisions of a safe and satisfactory flue and termination.
+The location chosen for the appliance must permit the provision of a safe and satisfactory flue and termination.
 The location must also permit an adequate air supply for combustion purposes and an adequate space for servicing and air circulation around the appliance.
 Where the installation of the appliance will be in an unusual location special procedures may be necessary, BS 6798 gives detailed guidance on this aspect.
 A compartment used to enclose the appliance must be designed and constructed specifically for this purpose.
 An existing compartment/cupboard may be utilised provided that it is modified to suit.
 Details of essential features of compartment/cupboard design including airing cupboard installations are given in BS 6798.
 This appliance is not suitable for external installation.